salttis/LenovoH2O-Unlocker/README.md

 # LenovoH2O-Unlocker
+# These Are tool/Source From "The Vault", that I decided to upload, so expect not fully polished product, or very slow Fixes if any
 # USE AT YOUR OWN RISK,I won’t be responsible for any damage.

 # Latest BIOS and 2022 Model are not supported